Frontenac Street Parkette

 Frontenac Street Parkette is a new parkette planned for the northwest corner of Princess and Frontenac Streets in Kingston’s urban core.
 The parkette site is adjacent to the new development at 575 Princess Street.

 The Frontenac Street Parkette design could include an urban gathering space, seating elements, pedestrian connections and natural elements such as trees and plantings or groundcovers.
-Parkette design is to be completed this spring.
+Parkette design is to be completed this summer.

 A decorative graphic showing trees and bushes and leaves.